alchatti/list_domains-to-localhost/README.md

 ## Information

-This is a list of domains which resolves to 127.0.0.1 and easy to type can be used for local development envriment without the need to modify the OS host files.
+This is a list of domains which resolves to 127.0.0.1 and easy to type can be used for local development environment without the need to modify the OS host files.
 This help with wildcard subdomains without the need to edit the host files.

 ## Notice

 I provide this list without any liability.
-Make sure to verify that they point actully to 127.0.0.1 before using them, including subdomains.
+Make sure to verify that they point actually to 127.0.0.1 before using them, including subdomains.

 ## Testing Commands